block42-blockchain-company/brotocol-token-contracts/contracts/bbro-token/README.md

 ### `download_logo`

-Only with "marketing" extension Downloads the mbeded logo data (if stored on chain).
-Errors if no logo data ftored for this contract.
+Only with "marketing" extension Downloads the embeded logo data (if stored on chain).
+Errors if no logo data stored for this contract.
 Return type: DownloadLogoResponse.

 ```json